wacncontent/CustomizeTool/output/includes/backup-install-agent.md

 5. If you use a proxy server to connect to the internet, in the **Proxy configuration** screen, enter the proxy server details.
 If you use an authenticated proxy, enter the user name and password details in this screen.

-6. The Azure Backup agent installs .NET Framework 4.5 and Windows PowerShell (if it’s not available already) to complete the installation.
+6. The Azure Backup agent installs .NET Framework 4.5 and Windows PowerShell (if it's not available already) to complete the installation.

 7. Once the agent is installed, click the **Proceed to Registration** button to continue with the workflow.